-Prerequisite: MAT 1033 or MAC 1105.
+Prerequisite: MAT 1033 or MAC 1105 or MGF 1106.

 This is a basic, one-term course in chemistry for students aiming for careers in the professional health care fields.
 It introduces students to the basic concepts and principles of inorganic, organic and biological chemistry and their application to health care situations.